 Simon Ambrose is designated as #1, which was an agent that died in the first movie, which might make him one as well.

 Mood Whiplash: Johnny starts dancing to Cameo's Word Up right in the middle of assassinating the Chinese PM.

 My Greatest Failure: Johnny's face undergoes complex spasms every time the screw-up in Mozambique is mentioned.

-Oh Crap: Johnny has one when he realizes he just drank a glass of wine laced with the mind-controlling drugs.
+Oh, Crap: Johnny has one when he realizes he just drank a glass of alcohol laced with the mind-controlling drugs.